scprivate/CYOA-Maker/README.md

 Installing Django (Thank CodingEntrepreneurs for this because I don't remember how to explain this one): https://www.youtube.com/watch?v=QhevHKBy7Hc

+(Alternatively, if you can use pip, do. sudo pip install django should install everything you need, and you can hunt down the rest of the packages if you need them.
+I didn't use anything special though so it shouldn't be necessary other than django)

 First you'll need to bring up the server.
 Download the repo, copy it so you don't have to come back and redownload, then navigate into your copied directory.

 Next, shift-right-click in the directory.
 Click "Open command prompt here".